dsmaynard/endpoints/README.md

 **Daniel S. Maynard, Zachary Miller, Stefano Allesina**

 This repository contains code accompanying the [published manuscript](https://www.nature.com/articles/s41559-019-1059-z).
 A preprint is also available [here](https://www.biorxiv.org/content/10.1101/598326v1).
-Note that there was a publisher correction made to the original formatting, so please download a new copy of the manuscipt to ensure the typesetting is correct.
+Note that there was a publisher correction made to the original formatting, so please download the latest version of the manuscipt to ensure the typesetting is correct.

 Please email Dan Maynard ([dan.s.maynard@gmail.com](mailto:dan.s.maynard@gmail.com)) or Stefano Allesina ([sallesina@uchicago.edu](mailto:sallesina@uchicago.edu)) with any questions.